Gepardec/camel-training/exercises/basics_07_dataFormat_processor/README.md

 Prerequisites: Exercise 06

-Transform the order in Jason-Format to a Java object, then change the partner-ID to another value.
+Transform the order in Json-Format to a Java object, then change the partner-ID to another value.
 Finally transform the Java object back to a File.

 Use String orderIn = "{\"partnerId\": 1, \"items\": [{ \"code\": 1, \"amount\": 110 }]}";